Clayton Classic Bathroom

 The project began as a full gut renovation, allowing us to reimagine the space while maintaining the existing tub alcove footprint.
 Within that framework, we transitioned from a built-in tub to a freestanding tub, creating a more open and elevated focal point without altering the overall layout.

-One of the key challenges was maximizing usable space within a fixed footprint.
-During demolition, we uncovered additional inches behind the existing drywall, which required a thoughtful pivot in the design to fully capitalize on this unexpected opportunity.
-This allowed us to expand the shower beyond initial constraints.
+Maximizing usable space within a fixed footprint was a central priority.
+During demolition, we uncovered additional inches behind the existing walls, prompting a strategic pivot in the design to fully capitalize on this unexpected opportunity.
+This allowed us to expand the shower beyond its original constraints.

-We also reworked the interior functionality by converting a former linen closet into a built-in bench within the shower, enhancing both comfort and usability.
+We also reimagined the shower layout by converting a former linen closet into a built-in bench within the shower, enhancing both comfort and usability which the client has been thrilled with.

-The result is a bathroom that feels significantly more spacious, highly functional, and quietly luxurious, achieved through careful planning, adaptability during construction, and a fully integrated design approach.
+The result is a bathroom that feels more spacious, highly functional, and thoughtfully designed, balancing the home’s original character with a refined, updated aesthetic.

 Cabinetry by EYD Fine Cabinetry